You won't remember having a colonoscopy. But you'll likely remember the colonoscopy prep drink.

-But preparing for a colonoscopy typically involves drinking a substance that will clear your bowels by giving you diarrhea.
-And Bartels and other colonoscopy patients have nothing good to say about that drink.
+Preparing for a colonoscopy typically involves drinking a substance that will clear your bowels by giving you diarrhea.
+Most people who've had a colonoscopy have nothing good to say about that drink.

 “Mine had a pineapple taste,” says UVA Cancer Center director Thomas Loughran, MD.
 “I don’t like pineapples anymore.”

-Why is the drink so bad?
+Why is the colonoscopy prep drink so bad?
 Is there anything you can do to make colonoscopy prep taste better?
 Amanda Johnson, a registered nurse who works with colonoscopy patients, answered some common questions.
+As one of our most popular posts last year, we're reposting during Colorectal Cancer Awareness Month.

 Colonoscopy Prep: What’s Involved & Why